-- F.8.3.6 Limitations on Membership to Standing Committees No member of the instructional faculty may serve on two CAS standing committees simultaneously.
-A member of a standing committee who is elected to the Promotion and Tenure Committee must resign from that standing committee by promptly notifying the UFOC.
-The President of the Faculty and current Faculty Senators may not serve on any CAS standing committee. - F.8.4 Temporary Replacements for Members of Standing Committees If faculty members are unable to serve part of a term on a committee (due to such factors as academic leave or illness), temporary replacements will be elected for elected standing committees and appointed for appointed standing committees for the duration of their absences.
+- F.5.3.6 Limitations on Membership to Standing Committees Members of the CAS instructional faculty may serve simultaneously on only one of the following: UFC, CAS standing committee, University standing committee. - F.5.4 Temporary Replacements for Members of Standing Committees If faculty members are unable to serve part of a term on a committee (due to such factors as academic leave or illness), temporary replacements will be elected for elected standing committees and appointed for appointed standing committees for the duration of their absences.
 Upon their return, absentee faculty members will complete the original three-year term.
 Faculty members who are appointed or elected as temporary replacements on standing committees are eligible for consideration for a three-year term on their own on the same or another standing committee.
-Committee members will generally serve staggered terms, with one-third of faculty positions filled each year. - F.8.5 Administrative and Student Representatives to Standing Committees All standing committees except the Promotion and Tenure Committee have at least one permanent member representing the administration with all the privileges of ex officio members.
-In addition, students serve as voting members of the CAS Academic Resources Committee and the CAS Curriculum Committee.
-They are appointed by the Dean on the recommendation of the President of the Student Government Association. - F.8.6 Schedule of Meetings for Standing Committees Each fall the Provost's Office shall publish a list of times for University and College standing committee meetings throughout the academic year.
-Committees are neither required to convene at their reserved times nor prohibited from convening at other times; the schedule merely serves to prevent conflicts among standing committee, department, and other College meetings.
-Other committees, boards, and councils regulate their meetings independent of the general reserved schedule. - F.9 THE STANDING COMMITTEES OF THE CAS FACULTY This section of the Handbook lists standing committees of the faculty of the College and describes their areas of responsibility.
-Standing committees implement specific areas of established policy.
-The recommendations of these committees shall be reported to the CAS Faculty Senate with the agenda of the meeting of the Faculty Senate at which they are announced.
-No recommendation may be announced to the Faculty Senate without prior distribution, and no recommendation by a committee may be implemented until it has been announced at a Faculty Senate meeting and/or approved (if required).
-Recommendations of these committees stand subject to a call for review by any member of the Faculty Senate during the meeting at which they are announced.
+Committee members will generally serve staggered terms, with one-third of faculty positions filled each year. - F.5.5 Administrative and Student Representatives to Standing Committees All standing committees except the Promotion and Tenure Committee have at least one permanent member representing the administration with all the privileges of non-voting ex officio members.
+In addition, students serve as non-voting members of the CAS Curriculum Committee.
+They are appointed by the Dean on the recommendation of the President of the Student Government Association. - F.5.6 Schedule of Meetings for Standing Committees Standing committees determine their own meeting schedules.
+Committee meetings should be coordinated with the UFC and the college faculty meeting schedule that is developed by the Provost's office in collaboration the UFC leadership and the presiding officers of the college governing bodies.
+The schedule of UFC and college governing body meetings is announced by July 1 of each year.
+Standing Committee chairs will announce the schedule for their meetings no later than August 30 each year.